DishaAgarwalla/DishaAgarwalla/README.md

 ## 🚀 About Me
 - 🔭 Currently working on: Building my development skills and creating meaningful projects
 - 🌱 Currently learning: Full-stack development and modern web technologies
 - 👯 Looking to collaborate on: Open-source projects and innovative web applications
-- 💬 Ask me about: Web development, programming concepts, and tech learning paths
 - 📫 How to reach me: **agarwalladisha02@gmail.com**
 - ⚡ Fun fact: I love continuous learning and exploring new technologies!